Schooled (novel): Plot

 During a bus ride home, the driver has a heart attack and Cap steps up to drive the bus to the hospital, saving the driver's life and impressing the students on board.
 He is arrested for driving without a license, but Flora gets him released.
 Despite disapproval from adults and the authorities, Cap gains newfound popularity at C Average, causing Zach's plan to ultimately backfire.
 The students, including the popular kids, begin to genuinely admire Cap, and begin to practice Tai Chi with him and listen to his music.
 They also offer to help him with planning events, including the popular Halloween Dance.
-Kasigi gives Cap signed checks to pay for the planning, but Cap, oblivious to the fact that money can run out, signs checks liberally, donating to charities and earning him even more popularity.
-He also uses the school's money to buy a belated birthday gift for Sophie, pretending it's a gift from her absent father Bill, and also gives her driving lessons when Bill flakes on Sophie yet again.
+Principal Kasigi gives Cap signed checks to pay for the planning, but Cap, oblivious to the fact that money can run out, signs checks liberally, donating to charities and earning him even more popularity.
+He also uses the school's money to buy a belated birthday gift for Sophie, Flora's daughter, pretending it's a gift from her absent father Bill, and also gives her driving lessons when Bill flakes on Sophie yet again.
 Hugh, however, becomes jealous of Cap's popularity, especially when being Cap's best friend doesn't improve his outcast status.
 Zach is also resentful of Cap stealing his popularity and uses Hugh's anger to his advantage in an unlikely team-up to take revenge.
 During a pep rally, Hugh and Zach dress Cap as a player on C Average's rival football team and send him out to the field to be tackled by the entire football team.
 When Zach's best friend Darryl realizes the former's involvement and that he was used, he angrily confronts Zach and attempts to punch him, only for Cap to throw himself in front of the blow in an attempt to stop the fight.
 Cap is picked up in an ambulance containing Rain, who has recovered and takes him out of school and back to Garland Farm.